- Search The Registry

 *Amanda Smith was born on this date in 1837.
 She was a Black evangelist and missionary who opened an orphanage for Black girls.

-Following another sojourn in Great Britain, she returned to the United States.
-She preached in eastern cities and eventually moving to Chicago.
+Following another vacation in Great Britain, she returned to the United States.
+She preached in eastern cities and eventually moved to Chicago.
 In 1893 Smith published her autobiography.
-The proceeds from the book, together with her savings, the income from a small newspaper she published, and gifts from others, helped her open home for Black orphans in Harvey, Illinois, in 1899.
-Eventually she resumed preaching and singing to support the home.
+The proceeds from the book, together with her savings, the income from a small newspaper she published, and gifts from others, helped her open a home for Black orphans in Harvey, Illinois, in 1899.
+Eventually, she resumed preaching and singing to support the home.

 Black Women in America An Historical Encyclopedia